 “New fathers emotionally eat because they are stressed and they’re looking to comfort themselves,” therapist Katie Ziskind explains.
 “They have more financial obligations with a child in mind and they are feeling isolated and pushed aside because their wife is paying attention to a new baby. “

-Emotional eating is considered more common in women than men in the data, but many scientists suspect that this is because women are more likely to recognize and communicate their emotions more in general, and perhaps self-report more emotional eating as a result.
+Emotional eating is considered more common in women than men in the data (and yeah, fat babies do it too), but many scientists suspect that this is because women are more likely to recognize and communicate their emotions more in general, and perhaps self-report more emotional eating as a result.
 Emotional eating has also been tied to emotional repression, which men are more prone to do, and sleep deprivation, which new parents are more likely to suffer, making new dads more vulnerable.